Dynamic Tables in Excel (Table of Contents)

 Step 8: It will refresh the pivot table.

-Now the pivot table started to show the new values, including Feb month sales as well.
+Now the pivot table shows the new values, including Feb month sales.

-We can create a pivot table with a dynamic table and apply it to formulas as well.
-Now, look at the difference between the normal formula and the dynamic table formula.
+We can also create a pivot table with a dynamic table and apply it to formulas.
+Now, look at the difference between the normal and dynamic table formulas.

 Now I will add Feb sales data to the list.